 | 2019 |

-Crystal structure of the KCTD16 oligomerization (BTB) domain in complex with the GABAB2 receptor C-terminal peptide reveals that a single GABAB2 peptide binds to the interior of an open pentamer formed by five KCTD16 subunits.
-Mutagenesis of interfacial residues disrupted both biochemical association and functional modulation of GABAB receptors and GIRK channels. |
+Crystal structure of the KCTD16 oligomerization (BTB) domain reveals it forms an open pentamer; a single GABAB2 C-terminal peptide binds to the interior of this open pentamer.
+Mutation of specific interface residues disrupted both biochemical association and functional modulation of GABAB receptors and GIRK channels, establishing the structural basis for KCTD16's interaction with and modulation of the GABAB receptor. |

-X-ray crystallography, mutagenesis, biochemical binding assays, electrophysiology |
+X-ray crystallography, site-directed mutagenesis, co-immunoprecipitation, electrophysiology (GIRK current recordings) |

 Proceedings of the National Academy of Sciences of the United States of America |